Dr. Faisal Khan

 Dr. Faisal Khan is a public health physician and a medical epidemiologist.

-He completed his medical training in Pakistan followed by post--grad training in Australia.
-He has worked extensively in public health program design, implementation, and evaluation with a particular interest in HIV/AIDS & Tuberculosis.
+He completed his medical training in Pakistan followed by post-grad training in Australia.
+He has worked extensively in public health program design, implementation, and evaluation with a particular interest in HIV/AIDS and tuberculosis.

-He holds adjunct faculty appointments at the St. Louis University School of Public Health and the Washington University Institute for Public Health and is an active member of the National Association of City & County Health Officials (NACCHO).
+He holds adjunct faculty appointments at the St. Louis University School of Public Health and the Washington University Institute for Public Health and is an active member of the National Association of County and City Health Officials (NACCHO).